 Mobile threat defense is finding its groove, but what exactly is it, what does it do, and how does it work?
 That’s what I’ll look at today.

 For some context about the mobile security landscape and a longer introduction to why we’re having this conversation now, head back to the first part of this series.
-For more on how mobile threat defense fits into the market, who’s buying it, and why, check back later for the final installment.
+For more on how mobile threat defense fits into the market, who’s buying it, and why, head to part 3.

 Defining mobile threat defense